 - Fresh Cilantro – You’ll add this when the soup is done cooking for a pop of fresh flavor.

-- Lime Juice – Adding this right at the end gives the soup a touch of acid and provides the brightness it needs to balance out the spices.
+- Lime Juice – Adding a squeeze of lime juice right at the end gives the soup a touch of acid and provides the brightness it needs to balance out the spices.

 This is a one pan meal for easy clean up.
 Chop up the veggies and sauté them briefly in your Instant Pot, adding the garlic and spices for the last minute or so.